 Moreover, excavating all around the house to the full depth of the foundation walls; and then installing a waterproof membrane with termination strip running down to weeping tile.
 The membrane will provide simple pathway for water to flow down to a weeping tile at the bottom of your foundation.
 From there, water will flow away from your foundation into sump pump pit or storm drainage.

 In turn to further protect your basement from water entrance, it is preferable for you to install a French drain also.
-French drain is laid around the perimeter of the basement at a slab level; and can redirect surface water away from your property.
+French drain lays around the perimeter of the basement at a slab level; and can redirect surface water away from your property.

 Basically, you have a trench around the perimeter; which contains a perforated pipe that is covered with gravel or crushed stone.
 When water hits the external surface, it will run down the membrane and then pass through the gravel.
 From here is then carefully removed to a soak away, sump chamber or main drain.